 - a.
 Attendance is limited to non-school time. - b.
 Participation is strictly voluntary and is open to all high school students that are currently enrolled at the school. - c.
 All fees and expenses are provided by the student or his/her parents.
-No school funds, booster club funds (except those raised by the student and his/her parents for that specific activity/event) or other such funds can be used for entry fees, equipment, uniforms or transportation. - d.
+No school funds, booster club funds (except those raised by the student and his/her parents for that specific activity/event) or other such funds can be used for entry fees, equipment, uniforms or transportation.

+- d.
 Spectators are admitted without charge. - e.
-Award limits and amateur regulations of the IHSAA are followed.

-- f.
-Students cannot be required to attend out-ofseason practices, camps or contests. - g.
+Award limits and amateur regulations of the IHSAA are followed. - f.
+Students cannot be required to attend out-of-season practices, camps or contests. - g.
 Sport-specific or athletic classes offered during the regular school day must meet the following criteria: - 1.
 Must be open to all students. - 2.
 Must be a class for credit. - 3.
-If the coach is teaching the class, he/she must be the teacher of record for that class. - 17-2-1 Coaching Certified coaches are defined as any individuals (paid, non-paid, or volunteer as approved by the local school board) who are part of the school's current coaching staff in the following sports; baseball, basketball, cross country, football, golf, soccer, softball, swimming, tennis, track, volleyball, and wrestling. - 17-2-2 Rule of 2 Coaches can instruct/coach no more than two students at one time by a member of their high school (grades 9- 12) staff of that sport during the school year. - a.
-Anytime there are more than two students, it is considered an Open Gym/Field/Facility (follow the guidelines in Rule 17-2-3). - 17-2-3 Open Gym/Field/Facility Open Gym/Field/Facility does not violate IHSAA rules if the following conditions are met: - a.
+If the coach is teaching the class, he/she must be the teacher of record for that class. - 17-2-1 Coaching Certified coaches are defined as any individuals (paid, non-paid, or volunteer as approved by the local school board) who are part of the school's current coaching staff in the following sports; baseball, basketball, cross country, football, golf, soccer, softball, swimming, tennis, track, volleyball, and wrestling. - 17-2-2 Rule of 2 During the school year (outside of the season), any member of a school's coaching staff is prohibited from instructing/coaching more than two students from their high school program at one time.
+The restriction is only for the sport or activity they coach.
+Note: Different gender teams are not considered the same sport or activity. - a.
+Anytime there are more than two students, it is considered an Open Gym/Field/Facility (follow the guidelines in Rule 17-2-3). - 17-2-3 Open Gym/Field/Facility-Open Gym/Field/Facility does not violate IHSAA rules if the following conditions are met: - a.
 Coaches supervise only.
 Coaches may NOT instruct/plan/organize/teach or coach. - b.
 Coaches are allowed to coach/instruct any number of students on individual skills and development specific to their sport.
 Maximum of 10 hours per school year. - c.
 Sessions do NOT count as required practice time prior to the season. - d.
 Scrimmages and/or team competition against anyone that is not enrolled at the school are NOT allowed. - e.
 Schools may petition the IHSAA to allow coaches to coach individuals during competitions that are qualifying events. - f.
 Participants, coaches and/or schools are NOT covered under IHSAA catastrophic insurance plan. - g.
-Administrative approval of Open Gym/ Field/Facility hours and weeks is required from the school Principal or Athletic Director. - 17-2-4 Moratoriums The intent of IHSAA moratoriums is to allow students and teachers/coaches quality time with their families without the pressure of losing a level playing field.
+Administrative approval of Open Gym/ Field/Facility hours and weeks is required from the school Principal or Athletic Director. - 17-2-4 No-Contact Period The intent of IHSAA no-contact periods is to allow students and teachers/coaches quality time with their families without the pressure of losing a level playing field.